You've done the talk therapy. It's helped, but many days still feel so hard, heavy, and overwhelming.

 You may like to check out Kriya Institute’s recommended reading list!

-it is possible to heal and change
+It is possible to heal and change